 “We’re on a date!”
 I exclaimed!

-The truth is this continues in a monumental way and being able to do all my chores while my babies entertain each other is incredible.
+This continues in a monumental way and being able to do all my chores while my babies entertain each other is incredible.

-I even wrote part of this blog post while they covered my floor with all of the sea life pieces from a 75 piece bucket, effectively turning my office/living room into an underwater oasis.
+I wrote part of this blog post while they covered my floor with all of the sea life pieces from a 75 piece bucket, effectively turning my office/living room into an underwater oasis.

 There will also be lots of fights, but there’s something about the built-in ability to learn how to deal with conflict at this age that only having a sibling can provide.